Harvard Chan Ceremony

 Harvard Chan Student Commencement Speech Guidelines

-The following are suggested guidelines for the HSPH student commencement speech, many of which come from students who have been involved in past speaker-selection processes.
+The following are suggested guidelines for the Harvard Chan student commencement speech, many of which come from students who have been involved in past speaker-selection processes.
 While not all the speeches follow these guidelines, most do.

 Speeches usually have 4 sections of varying length and purpose, with sections 2 and 3 at their core.